 Extensive resources available

-Access extensive Moodle documentation and user forums in multiple languages, free content and courses shared by Moodle users across the world, as well as hundreds of plugins contributed by a large global community.
+Access extensive Moodle documentation and user forums in multiple languages, free content and courses shared by Moodle users across the world, as well as more than one thousand plugins contributed by a large global community.

 Backed by a strong community

 The Moodle project is well-supported by an active international community, a team of dedicated full-time developers and a network of certified Moodle Partners.
 Driven by open collaboration and great community support, the project continues to achieve rapid bug fixes and improvements, with major new releases every six months.
 Come moodle with us in our community forums!